yanxianl/Li_AqFl1-Microbiota_2021/README.md

 ```

 ### To-do

 * Add a driver script to automate all the analysis, e.g., `make ` or `snakemake`.

 ### Acknowledgements

-The initial file and directory structure of this project is based on the [template](https://github.com/SchlossLab/new_project/releases/latest) shared by [Dr. Pat Schloss](http://www.schlosslab.org/) to improve the reproducibility of microbiome data analysis.
-For trainings and tutorials on reproducible data analysis in microbiome research, check the [*Riffomonas*](http://www.riffomonas.org/) project.
+The project organization was inspired by the Riffomonas project, maintained by Dr. Pat Schloss. visit the [*Riffomonas*](http://www.riffomonas.org/) website for tutorials on reproducible data analysis in microbiome research.

-The R package [holepunch](https://karthik.github.io/holepunch/) was used to make the RMarkdown files [binder](https://mybinder.org/)-ready.
+The R package [holepunch](https://karthik.github.io/holepunch/) was used to make this repository [binder](https://mybinder.org/)-ready.